anzumura/kanji-tools/README.md

 - **Other**: kanji that are in the top 2501 frequency list, but not one of the first 4 types
 - **Extra**: kanji loaded from 'extra.txt' - shouldn't be in any of the above types
 - **Kentei**: kanji loaded from 'kentei/*' - Kanji Kentei (漢字検定) that aren't any of the above types
-- **Ucd**: used to classify kanji that are in 'ucd.txt' that aren't already one of the above types
+- **Ucd**: kanji that are in 'ucd.txt', but not already one of the above types
-- **None**: used to classify kanji that haven't been loaded from any files
+- **None**: kanji that haven't been loaded from any files

 Class Hierarchy for Kanji (* = abstract class):